sammaule/fsdl-2022-3D-reconstruction/README.md

-# :house: 3D reconstruction from panoramas (FSDL :pancakes: 2022)
+# :house: 3D room reconstruction from panoramic images (A FSDL 2022 project :pancakes:)

 ## About

-This repository contains code for a web app which creates 3D reconstructions of rooms from 2D panorama photos.
+This repository contains code for a web app which creates 3D reconstructions of rooms from 2D panoramic photos.
 The web app can be accessed HERE, where users can upload panorama images of a room.
 These images will be passed to a deployment of the [HorizonNet](https://sunset1995.github.io/HorizonNet/) model and will return a 3D reconstruction of the room.

 ## Architecture